-Kristiania Univeristy College has agreements on student exchanges and academic relevance secured by the academic field of study.
+Kristiania University College has agreements on student exchanges and academic relevance secured by the academic field of study.
 Exchange courses from partners are approved by academic supervisors, for admission to the program, with an equivalent of 30 credits.
 For nominations for student exchange, requirements are set for grades and motivation applications.
-For some study programmes there are requirements for documentation of creative work / portfolios.

-For students at Master of Science in Information Systems: Management and Innovation student exchange is possible during the third semester.
+For students at Master of Science in Information Systems: Digital Marketing student exchange is possible during the third semester for the full-time students (fifth semester for the part-time students).
 For outgoing students, Kristiania University College, has established student exchange agreements with the following institutions: